markaylett/developer/docs/articles/limitorderbooks/README.md

 ## Level 2 Order Books

 The "liquidity" available in the LOB can be viewed in multiple ways.
-In this article, we show the liquidity in the LOB as a stack of "price levels", where each price level comprises one or more orders with the same price and side.
+In this article, we present the liquidity in the LOB as a stack of "price levels", where each price level comprises one or more orders with the same price and side.
 This representation is known as a level 2 order book aggregated by price.